-This is a two part feature where our industry veteran (30+ years) shares is vast knowledge of the pet food industry.
+This is a two-part feature where our industry veteran (30+ years) shares his vast knowledge of the pet food industry.
 Part two "The Future of Pet Food" will be posted tomorrow.

 The History Of the Pet Food Industry

 Let’s face it the first pets were some very smart scavenger wolves.
-They budded up to tribes of humans for the benefit of being left the guts and carcasses of a recent kills and access to human trash.
-This diet was probably close their ancestral diet and healthy.
-Humans then urbanized and dogs developed and bred from their wolf ancestors ended up roaming the streets of towns and villages on all continents.
+They buddied up to tribes of humans for the benefit of being left the guts and carcasses of recent kills and access to human trash.
+This diet was close to their ancestral diet and healthy.
+Humans then urbanized, and dogs developed and bred from their wolf ancestors ended up roaming the streets of towns and villages on all continents.

 The commercial pet industry then got a boost from the advent of the automobile and tractor as horses everywhere were being retired in the 1920s and 30s.
 Horse meat became a staple for pet food sold in gut sleeves and cans.
 This was bad news for horses however the food was better than what most commercial pet food today.